 Another thing that is different from standard pressure man-to-man defense is that in the pack line defense, the ball is not forced to the baseline, but rather the baseline is denied.
-The ball is not actually forced to the middle... it's just that the baseline is denied.
+The ball is not actually forced to the middle, it's just that the baseline is denied.
 In diagram D, X2 overplays to prevent the ball from being dribbled baseline.
 If O2 dribbles into the top gap, X1 will help stop the seam.
 As the ball is passed out to O1, X1 closes-out with high hands.

-If the ball does get into the post, you must decide whether you are going to play this with your post defender sliding between the ball and the basket and playing this 1-on-1, or whether you want to double-team with either the opposite post player, or a perimeter player.
+If the ball does get into the post, you must decide whether you are going to defend this with your post defender sliding between the ball and the basket and playing 1-on-1, or whether you want to double-team with either the opposite post player, or a perimeter player.
 This may depend on your opponent... a strong post player, double-team the post.
 A weak post player and good outside shooters, play the post 1-on-1.

-In defending the high post, try to deny that pass as well by 1/2-fronting.
+In defending the high post, try to deny that pass by 1/2-fronting.
 The defender must be careful however, not to get pinned outside and get beaten by the lob pass.
 Notice in diagram F that the pack line defense tends to clog the high post fairly well due to the position of the gapping wing defenders.

 Pick and roll screens

 The pick and roll is fairly well-defended, as the paint area is clogged with defenders.
 In diagram G, there is a pick and roll on the wing.
 Diagrams H and I show a pick and roll with the high post player stepping out to screen and roll.
 X4 "shows" over the top of the screen to stop the ball and then recovers back to O4.
 Notice that X3 is in a position to help X4 in stopping O4 cutting inside off the screen.
 X3 then has to be able to recover to O3 if the pass goes there.
 Optionally, X2 (instead of X3) could give the initial help on O4 until X4 recovers.
-As in any defense, communication is key in dealing with screens.
+As with any defense, communication is key in dealing with screens.

-There are some disadvantages, however.
-If you play at a level where there is no shot clock, the offense can take as much time as they want, until they get the good shot, and you allow them to dictate a slower tempo.
+There are some disadvantages.
+If you are playing without a shot clock, the offense can take as much time as they want, and dictate a slower tempo.
 With the shot clock rule, as the offense gets deeper into the shot clock, there is more urgency to shoot, and the pack line defense is more effective here.

 Also, if you are behind late in the game, the offense can "run the clock", unless you come out and start denying passes.
 So the pack line defense is a problem here.
 Now you are caught in a situation of having to play deny defense with more pressure on the outside, and this is often difficult to do when you are not used to playing that way.
-In fact, it is usually easier for a typical pressure-deny man-to-man defense to drop back and play the pack line defense, than vice-versa.
+It is usually easier for a typical pressure-deny man-to-man defense to drop back and play the pack line defense, than vice-versa.